foxglove/docs/docs/1-organization-setup/3-okta-sso.md

 ### Enable Okta application tile

-Optionally, you can enable Okta application tile signin using these settings:
+Optionally, you can enable Okta application tile sign in using these settings:

 - **Login initiated by** – Either Okta or App
 - **Login flow** – Redirect to app to initiate login (OIDC Compliant)